wearefractal/protege/README.md

 ### Object
 ```
+.clone() - Duplicates the object into a new reference

+.isObject() - Returns true if object is an object
 .isArray() - Returns true if object is an array
 .isElement() - Returns true if object is a DOM element
 .isHash() - Returns true if object is a Hash